openeventdata/hypnos/README.md

 event data coder.
 Using `docker compose`, this setup also integrates the Stanford [CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) parser using Casey Hilland's [docker container](https://github.com/chilland/ccNLP).
-This setup allows the user to stream texts into the API, rather than the batch mode seen in applications such as the [Phoenix pipeline](https://github.com/openeventdata/phoenix_pipeline).
+This setup allows the users to stream texts into the API, rather than the batch mode seen in applications such as the [Phoenix pipeline](https://github.com/openeventdata/phoenix_pipeline).

 Running